 - Character Style.
 InDesign applies the character style you choose from this pop-up menu to everything in the Number field.

 - Mode.
-Use this pop-up menu to specify whether the list should Continue from Previous Number or Start At a specific number.
+The Mode pop-up menu lets you specify whether the list should Continue from Previous Number or Start At a specific number.

 Positioning Numbers.
 You can adjust the position of your number in the same ways we discussed positioning bullets.
-You can make the right edge of the numbers align by choosing Right from the Alignment pop-up menu and setting the Left Indent to a positive number.
+For example, you can make the right edge of the numbers align by choosing Right from the Alignment pop-up menu and setting the Left Indent to a positive number.